-- 1 large onion, diced
+- 1 medium onion, diced

 - 5 garlic cloves, minced

-- 1 (28 ounce) can crushed tomatoes
+- 1 (28 ounce or 794 gram) can crushed tomatoes

-- 1 (28 ounce) can diced tomatoes
+- 1 (28 ounce or 794 gram) can diced tomatoes

 - 1 cup vodka

-- ½ teaspoon salt, plus more to taste
+- 1 teaspoon salt, or to taste

-- Black pepper to taste
+- Black pepper, to taste

-- Fresh basil or parsley, for serving
+- Fresh basil

-Heat the oil in a large pot over medium heat, When the oil is hot, add the onion.
-Sauté for about five minutes, until softened.
-Add the garlic and continue to sauté for another minute, until very fragrant.
+Heat the oil in a large pot over medium heat.
+When the oil is hot, add the onion.
+Sweat the onion for about 5 minutes, stirring frequently, until soft and translucent.

 Stir the cashew mixture into sauce and bring it back to a simmer, just for a minute, until heated throughout.
-Remove from heat and season with salt and pepper.

 Remove the pot from heat and season the sauce with salt and pepper.